frankk00/chrisw/README.rst

 2. Modify the ``app.yaml`` to specify your appengine box.

-3. Deploy it to server.
+3. Run it locally and visit ``/unittest`` on your appengine box.
+Make sure that the program passed all tests.

 4. Change the ``DEBUG`` in ``local_settings.py`` to ``False``

+5. Deploy it to server.

+6. It works now.

 Settings
 ========